-- 5.47 If you wish to stop studying on a permanent basis, The Open University strongly recommends that you speak with your module tutor (for academic guidance only, not policy guidance) and/or to your Student Support Team first, as they will be able to offer advice and guidance before you make your final decision. - 5.48 When you withdraw from study, The Open University will retain your academic study record and details of any module credit that you have been awarded.
+- 5.47 If you wish to stop studying on a permanent basis, The Open University strongly recommends that you speak with your module tutor (for academic guidance only, not policy guidance) and to your Student Support Team for advice and guidance before you make your final decision.
+For example, you may be able to change your registered or declared qualification before withdrawing permanently from the University in order to claim any qualification for which you are already eligible on the basis of the module credit you have been awarded. - 5.48 When you withdraw from study, The Open University will retain your academic study record and details of any module credit that you have been awarded.
 You may, if you are eligible, apply to study with The Open University at a later date.
-Any subsequent registration will be under the Conditions of Registration regulations which apply to a Student commencing their studies at that time.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024

-- 5.49 If you no longer want to be a Student of The Open University, you should inform your Student Support Team by phone, letter or email, making it clear whether you are currently studying any modules or qualifications.
+Any subsequent registration will be under the Conditions of Registration regulations which apply to a Student commencing their studies at that time. - 5.49 If you no longer want to be a Student of The Open University, you should inform your Student Support Team by phone, letter or email, making it clear whether you are currently studying any modules or qualifications.
 Your request will take effect on the date the Student Support Team receives your request.
+The Open University will acknowledge receipt of your request by e-mail or letter within 10 working days.

+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2024 Date for review: March 2025

-The Open University will acknowledge receipt of your request by e-mail or letter within 10 working days. - 5.50 If you withdraw from The Open University before you have completed the modules for which you are registered at the time, you will still be liable to pay your module fees, but may be eligible for a fee credit or in exceptional circumstances, a fee refund as set out in the current Fee Rules.
+- 5.50 If you withdraw from The Open University before you have completed the modules for which you are registered at the time, you will still be liable to pay your module fees, but may be eligible for a fee credit or in exceptional circumstances, a fee refund as set out in the current Fee Rules.
 The Fee Rules document also outlines key deadlines associated with fee credits and refunds.
 Withdrawal from The Open University does not lead to the cancellation of any fee credits issued to you.
-If you decide to return to study during the period of validity of any fee credit, you may be able to use that credit towards the fees of further study. - 5.51 If you do not enrol or register for a module within two successive academic years, you will automatically cease to be a Student of The Open University, unless you have had a study break approved through the procedure in Section 5h).
+If you decide to return to study during the period of validity of any fee credit, you may be able to use that credit towards the fees of further study. - 5.51 If you do not enrol or register for a module within two consecutive academic years, your registration will lapse and you will automatically cease to be a Student of The Open University, unless you have had a study break approved through the procedure in Section 5h).
+Further information about lapsed registration is available in the Academic Regulations.